Arrangements

 Re-auditions usually consist of scales to establish if the vocal range has changed.
 Members will be asked to sing from something we are currently rehearsing or have recently performed.
 However, members who didn’t take part in the previous concert won’t be asked to sing a piece they haven’t rehearsed.

 Darius is often asked at what age people should stop singing.
-There is no general rule that can be applied: some voices are worn out by the early forties; a few last into the eighties.
+There is no general rule that can be applied: some voices are worn out by their early forties; a few last into the eighties.

 For more detail about audition and re-auditions, please see the Chorus Rules